HastiJadav/Data-Science-Chatbot/README.md

 This is an intelligent, fast, and interactive chatbot designed to help users learn and explore topics in **Data Science**.
 It supports various domains including:

-- SQL
+- SQL  🧮
-- Machine Learning
+- Machine Learning 🤖
-- Deep Learning
+- Deep Learning  🧠🕸️
-- Python
+- Python  🐍
-- Power BI
+- Power BI / Tableau  📈
-- Tableau
 - Data Cleaning
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA) 🧹
+- Statistics 📊
+-
 Users can upload files, download chats, and interact through a clean and simple UI built with Streamlit.

 ---